 The most famous sight in Monreale is its Cathedral.
-The Duomo of Santa Maria Nuova, together with the monastery, are two buildings from the Arab-Norman era of Sicily.
+The Duomo of Santa Maria Nuova, together with the monastery, are two buildings from Sicily’s Arab-Norman era.
 The buildings are added to the list of protected monuments of the UNESCO World Heritage.
 The interior of the church is even more beautiful than the outside.
-Most impressive are the glass mosaics that almost completely flood the interior of the church with bright colors on a golden background.
-A unique and very spectacular sight.
+Most impressive are the glass mosaics that almost completely flood the church’s interior with bright colors on a golden background—a unique and very spectacular sight.

 Wheelchair Accessibility Monreale